UniqueNetwork/unique-react-template/README.md

 Let's return to the contract and check how it works in detail.

-But first, let's quickly explore how Unique Netwrok NFTs work in a nutshell.
+But first, let's quickly explore how Unique Network NFTs work in a nutshell.

 Unique Network is a Substrate-first, NFT-specific blockchain.
 Special RPCs handle creating collections and NFTs, so you don't need to deploy contracts.